CsatiZoltan/t8code-wiki/Coding-Guideline.md

 $ git commit -m 'Indented t8_foo.c'
 ```

-Despite all effort, the indentation hook sometimes just wont work properly; see also the page on [Know issues with indent](https://github.com/holke/t8code/wiki/Known-issues-with-the-indent-script).
+Despite all effort, the indentation hook sometimes just won't work properly; see also the page on [Know issues with indent](https://github.com/holke/t8code/wiki/Known-issues-with-the-indent-script).
 If you really need to commit code that does not pass the indent test, using `INDENT-OFF/ON` fails, and you know what you are doing, you can use `git commit --no-verify`.